A Summer Science Intern Program Designed to

 What the Program Includes

 of internships and course work.
-In 2013, the course will run from
+In 2019, the course will run June 3 through June 28.
+Additionally, PEP students are required to participate in

 seminars, workshops, a day-long at-sea experience, field trips,